LangLangBart/boonGUI/.github/README.md

 > *Pre-commit is a multi-language package manager for pre-commit hooks.
 You specify a list of hooks you want and **pre-commit manages the installation and execution** of any hook written in any language before every commit.
 Source: [pre-commit introduction](https://pre-commit.com/#introduction)*

->  *Pre-commit.ci enforces that issues are discovered but also fixes the issues in pull requests automatically.
-Source: [pre-commit.ci](https://pre-commit.ci/#features)*

 </div>
 <br>